 The third part of the collection is made up of miscellaneous deeds acquired by the Library through purchase or donation.

-In HOLLIS Classic, deeds can be searched by their deed number, various keywords, and by year range.
+In HOLLIS, deeds can be searched by their deed number, various keywords, and by year range.
 To search by deed number, under search type select “Other call number” and search under deeds and the number of the deed– so for example “deeds 114.”

 The Law Library’s Chancery Writs collection contains writs praecipe issued in Chancery, with other related documents, including some writs capias issued during the reigns of the later Stuart monarchs.
 These are not the charters issued to and returned by the county sheriffs, but rather the unsealed copies kept in Chancery.

 The Law Library’s collection of Native American constitutions and laws has copies of more than half of the titles listed in Lester Hargrett’s Bibliography of the constitutions and laws of the American Indians (1947).
 The collection includes the laws of the Cherokee, Chickasaw, Choctaw, Creek, Osage, Sac and Fox, and Seneca Nations, as well as the laws of the Indian Territory and the State of Sequoia.
 Many of the titles are printed in Native American languages.
 In addition, the collection contains some 45 treaties made between the US Federal government and various tribes, from 1790 onwards.

 Old Bailey Sessions Papers 1670-1800